atk4/data/README.md

 Conditions (or scopes) are rare and optional feature across ORMs but it is one of the most significant features in Agile Data.
 It allows you to create objects that represent multiple database records without actually loading them.

-Once condition is defined, it's will appear in actions and will also restrict you from adding non-compliant records.
+Once condition is defined, it will appear in actions and will also restrict you from adding non-compliant records.

 ![GitHub release](docs/images/reference-magic.gif)